National Premier Leagues NSW: All-time honour board

 This list includes all champions and premiers since the inaugural league of 1957.
 Grand finals have occurred during all seasons of the league over this time.
 As the 1996 season was split into two stages there was no official premier for the season.

 Broadcasting

-As of 2012, all matches have been filmed and a weekly highlights package has been made available online, while the grand final has been streamed live through Football NSW since 2013.
+As of 2025, all matches are broadcast on the Football NSW YouTube channel, with highlights rolls for the games also being released at the end of each round.
+These broadcasts also now feature commentary, which is recorded live at the ground.